superedge/superedge/docs/components/tunnel.md

 - The tunnel-edge requests the application on the edge node according to the received request information.

 ## Configuration File
+ The startup configuration file of tunnel cloud and tunnel edge
 ### tunnel cloud

 #### stream module
 ##### server component

 - grpcport: listening port of grpc server